Asheville Venue Guide: Places to Eat, Drink and Dance

 Asheville’s original local brewery, Highland’s brewery features two stages, indoor and outdoor, which regularly host the best local and nationally touring bands each weekend.
 The tasting room offers dozens of the brewery’s newest flavors and local favorites.
 If you’re hungry, then there’s always a local food truck available on weekends.
 Check Highland’s website to see the full list of food trucks along with their music calendar.

 An essential stop in West Asheville, the Westville Pub has been a neighborhood favorite since 2002.
 Featuring weekly trivia nights, blues jams, and weekend performances by regional bands in a range of styles including bluegrass, blues, rock, and old time.
-Serving up the usual pub fare -- don't miss their monster po' boys -- the Pub also offers daily brunch for the early riser looking for a brew with breakfast.
+Serving up the usual pub fare, the Pub also offers daily brunch for the early riser looking for a brew with breakfast.

 Opened in 1994, Barley's is practically an Asheville institution, and were among the first draft houses in the city.
 A little known fact is that Barley’s was the birthplace of Highland Brewing, which began as a small operation in their basement.
 With 57 taps, pizzas, and pub grub galore, it's an easy place to pull up a stool, try a few local pints, and enjoy a show.
 Music covers a wide gamut of genres including Jazz, folk, and Americana.